-Actions are used to direct the flow.
-When an action is kicked off, it moves from one node to another continuing the flow.
-An action is either a User Action or Automatic Action.
-A user action only occurs if a user clicks a button to take that action.
+- Automatic Action: This action is automated; this will not prompt the user anything and will look at certain criteria before moving forward.
 An automatic action can occur the moment the workflow enters a node (if it has no query associated) or can wait for certain criteria to be true to determine when (or even if) it executes.

 Besides moving the workflow from node to node, there are two functions that actions serve.

 When the form comes up, it will show the current value of those fields (or blank if it does not have a value).
-If you mark the field as Required, it will not let the user take the action until they fill in a value for that fields.
+If you mark the field as Required, it will not let the user take the action until they fill in a value for those fields.
 If you mark it as Read Only, it will show the value of the field but not let them change it.
 This is useful when they might need to reference something like the Court Date or Defendant Email address, but not need to adjust that information.
 This form also has a special field called “Add a Note”.
 This will prompt them for some multi-line text and create a new note linked to the main record with information on who created the note and when.

 If you only want an action to flow from one node to the next, you do not need to have any command or forms associated with it.
 Similarly, if you want to have an action execute a command but not continue in the workflow, you can have the action loop back to the same node (i.e. Start on a node and end on the same node).
 One example of this is let’s say we want to have a User Action on an unpaid bill that every time they take it the customer is sent an e-mail reminding them they still have a balance.
-We can have a wait node called Wait for Payment and a User Action called Send e-mail that goes from “Wait for Payment” to “Wait for Payment”.
+We can have a wait node called Wait for Payment and a User Action called Send E-mail that goes from “Wait for Payment” to “Wait for Payment”.
 This will allow them to take the action as often as they need and not move forward in the flow until they are ready (say when a payment is received or the bill is fully paid).
 One thing to keep in mind with loops like this is to avoid infinite loops on automatic actions.
-For instance, if you instead made the Send e-mail action mentioned previously automatic, you’ll need to do something to make sure it doesn’t just keep sending e-mails repeatedly each second.
+For instance, if you instead made the Send E-mail action mentioned previously an Automatic Action, you’ll need to do something to make sure it doesn’t just keep sending e-mails repeatedly each second.
 One way to do this is by having an Update command set a field on the main record to indicate that the e-mail has been sent and then put criteria on the automatic action to only execute if the field is empty or (if it was a date field) the value of the field is more than a week old.

 To add an action to a node, click the cog icon next to the nodes name and select Add Action.
-Here you will setup a couple of things:
+Here you will set up a couple of things:

 - Name: The name of the action being taken.
 If this is a user action, this will show up in the list of actions the user can take.
-This will also show up in the Workflow history as which action was taken.
+This will also show up in the Workflow history as to which action was taken.

 - Description (optional): A detailed description of what the action is and when it is taken.
 Can also be used to add notes about the history of changes made over time.

-- Type: User or Automatic action
+- Type: User Action or Automatic Action

 - From Node: The node this action is associated with.
 This action can only be taken (by a user or automatically) if this node is currently active.